Information for Students

 - Either may choose not to participate and provide a written statement instead.

-- At this point in the process, the CHP will make a determination of responsibility and sanctions when appropriate and submit a recommendations to the Dean of the college.
+- At this point in the process, the CHP will make a determination of responsibility and sanctions when appropriate.